ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

   </tbody>
 </table>

-Another thing that annoys me more than it should are the ridiculous detection previews that seemingly all apps incorporate by now:
+Another thing that annoys me more than it should is the ridiculous detection previews that seemingly all apps incorporate by now:

 <table>